Skip to main content

 1. Bilbao

-As recently as the 1990s, the Basque city of Bilbao was better known to ironworkers and fisherfolk than tourists—not that a first-time visitor to Northern Spain would know.
-Extensive urban renewal projects have transformed this once-industrial port into a cultural powerhouse.
-Headlined by the world-famous Guggenheim Museum, we consider Bilbao one of the best places to visit in Northern Spain.
+As recently as the 1990s, the Basque city of Bilbao was better known to ironworkers and fisherfolk than tourists.
+But, extensive urban renewal projects have transformed this once-industrial port into a cultural powerhouse.
+Headlined by the world-famous Guggenheim Museum (which you’ll get to see on our Northern Spain: Basque Country to Madrid tour), Bilbao is considered one of the best places to visit in northern Spain.

-• Follow the winding Nervión River, popping into attractions like the Guggenheim, the maritime Itsasmuseum, and others you won’t find in any other city in Northern Spain.
+• Follow the winding Nervión River, popping into northern Spain attractions like the Guggenheim and the maritime Itsas Museum.

 • Hit the medieval alleys of Casco Viejo—the city’s historic quarter—and make your way to the centuries-old Church of San Antón and Santiago Cathedral.